-If you're looking to start a Vermont LLC, you may be wondering about the costs involved with the business formation.
+If you're looking to start a Vermont LLC, one primary concern may be the costs involved with the business formation.

-- The Vermont LLC state filing fee is $125 for filing your Articles Of Organization.
+- An LLC in Vermont costs $125 for filing the Articles of Organization.

 - For a limited liability company in Vermont, you will need to file a $35 annual report fee every year between January 1st and April 1st.